(A) Who is considered to be an ineligible student?

 (5) Employed: the student is employed for a minimum of twenty hours per week and is paid for such employment or, if self-employed, is employed for a minimum of twenty hours per week and receiving weekly earnings at least equal to the federal minimum wage multiplied by twenty hours.
 The twenty hours per week is specific.
 The total hours worked in a month cannot be averaged.

-The exemption shall begin with the month in which the school term begins or the month work study is approved, whichever is later.
-Once begun, the exemption shall continue until the end of the month in which the school term ends, or it becomes known that the student has refused an assignment.
-If it is determined that a student had been approved and anticipated performing work study hours that did not materialize, no claim is to be created.
-If a determination is made that the student deliberately gave wrong or misleading information, a claim is to be created.
+The exemption shall begin with the month the school term begins or the month work study is approved, whichever is later.
+Once begun, the exemption shall continue until the end of the month the school term ends, or it becomes known that the student has refused an assignment.
+When it is determined that a student had been approved and anticipated performing work study hours that did not materialize, no claim is to be created.
+When a determination is made that the student deliberately gave wrong or misleading information, a claim is to be created.
 The student work study exemption shall not continue between terms when there are breaks of a full month or longer unless the student is participating in work study during the break.

 (7) Participation in on-the-job training: the student is participating in an on-the-job training program.
 An individual is considered to be participating in an on-the-job training program only during the period of time the individual is being trained by the employer.